awsdocs/amazon-connect-admin-guide/doc_source/quick-connects.md

 When you create a quick connect, you can specify one of these destinations:
 + **External**—Contacts are transferred to an external number \(such as an on\-call pager\)\.
 + **Agent**—Contacts are transferred to a specific agent as part of a contact flow\.

+  If you want all of your agents to appear individually in the list of quick connects in the Contact Control Panel \(CCP\), you need to add each one manually\.
+There's no way to automate this process\.
 + **Queue**—Contacts are transferred to a queue as part of a contact flow\.
 **Important**
 Agent and Queue quick connects only appear in the CCP when an agent goes to transfer a contact\.